LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

     ifFalse: [self visitCascadenode: aBraceNode asCascadNode]
 ```

 Depending on the internals of your system, some additional tweaks might be required.
 Just make sure your testing coverage is high enough.
 I almost forgot!
 In **Task 3** I said that we would likely add another ivar to `BraceNode`, remember?
 Well, I was thinking in a cache for the result of `#asCascadeNode` or `#asLiteralNode`, depending on the case.
-This will help to preserver the identity of the `BraceNode` substitute, should the translation be required more than once.
+This will help to preserve the identity of the `BraceNode` substitute, should the translation be required more than once.
 No need to do this in advance though.
 Just keep it in mind.